some-boi/norasebot/README.md

 # NoraseBot
-**A simple multipurpose Discord Bot who makes your server better!**
+**A simple multipurpose Discord Bot who makes your server better!**\
+This bot was rewritten in JavaScript from MuffinBot

 # Install
 This bot isn't released yet